RedHatInsights/insights-upload/README.md

 The service runs in Openshift Dedicated.

 ## Getting Started
-The local development environmnet is configured using docker and docker-compose.
+The local development environment is configured using docker and docker-compose.
 The docker-compose file included in this repo will stand up a message queue, the upload-service app, and a consumer for a test queue.
 It is currently configured to simply fail all validations and send them to the rejected bucket.
 For testing,